kwalczak80/Arduino-Quiz/README.md

 ![Background](docs/screenshots/background-screenshot.png "Background")
 <h2>Gradient</h2>
 <ul>
-  <li>I used <a href="https://cssgradient.io/">CSS gradient</a> website to create a gradient background for my project.
+  <li>I used the <a href="https://cssgradient.io/">CSS gradient</a> website to create a gradient background for my project.
 This gradient is used as a background for the quiz information being displayed on the page.
     The contrast checker was used to make sure that the contrast is sufficient and that there are no issues with the website readability.
   </li>
 </ul>